modern-influence-of-ancient-warriors

 Incendiaries: Greek Fire and Gunpowder

-Mobile Shields, Mantlets, and Screen
+Mobile Shields, Mantlets, and Screening Devices

 While not engines in the strict sense, mobile wooden shields (pavises) and mantlets (large covered screens) were essential for protecting engineers and assault troops.
 The Mongols used them to bridge the gap between the siege lines and the walls, allowing soldiers to approach safely.
-Well‑crafted mantlets were covered with wet clay or leather to resist fire arrows.
+Well-crafted mantlets were covered with wet clay or leather to resist fire arrows.
+The Mongols also used wicker screens woven from reeds and branches, which were lightweight, easy to transport, and surprisingly effective at absorbing arrow impacts.
+These screens could be assembled in minutes, providing instant cover for advancing troops.

 Siege Tactics and Combined Arms